ijoynes/notebook/notebook_2013-10.md

 | I |      377 |      377 |      377 |      626 |     1531 |
 | J |      641 |      641 |      862 |     2268 |     4218 |
 ------------------------------------------------------------

+- Removed gradient sections to an appendix, since it makes little sense to compare gradients between test cases.
+They are only meaningful to compare iterations within a single test case.